 Go the setting section and select the type of food you would love to avoid.
 We will take care of the rest.

-We organize our and your recipes in recipe channels based on your insight, queries and insight.
-Think of them as the TV channels on your cable box.
+We organize recipes in channels based on themes, diets, and partners.
+Think of channels as the TV channels on your cable box.
 Some are curated by food bloggers, others trusted partners.
 We have two special channels: the on-hand channel that lets you find recipes based on ingredients; and the "The Big Kitchen in the Sky" that captures all the recipes that have meet our curation standards.

 Yes and we are quite proud of it.
 You can find recipes, information of ingredient substitutions, stories for people dealing with food allergy and intolerances, general information and a link to our marketplace.
 You can find our blog at http://blog.kitchology.com .
 Register on the site for our newsletter.